Aug 2009

 camera.

-can get a zoom range of 28mm-500mm+ all in one complete camera
+can get a zoom range of 25mm-600mm+ all in one complete camera

 weighing less

-the camera manufacturer's lens (the lens on my Prosumer camera was made by
+the bridge camera lens is the manufacturer's lens (the lens on my bridge camera was made by

 Leica -- the prince of lens makers).
 Also, with this lens you

-can just about fill the picture with that Zippo lighter.
+can fill the picture with that Zippo lighter.

-Another advantage of Prosumer cameras is they can use flash at all
+Another advantage of bridge cameras is they can use flash at all

 shutter speeds.
 This can be a real advantage if you want to present